Statistical Guides » Essentials » Descriptive and Inferential Statistics

 Descriptive statistics is the term given to the analysis of data that helps describe, show or summarize data in a meaningful way such that, for example, patterns might emerge from the data.
 Descriptive statistics do not, however, allow us to make conclusions beyond the data we have analysed or reach conclusions regarding any hypotheses we might have made.
 They are simply a way to describe our data.

-When we use descriptive statistics it is useful to summarize our group of data using a combination of tabulated description (i.e. tables), graphical description (i.e. graphs and charts) and statistical commentary (i.e. a discussion of the results).
+When we use descriptive statistics it is useful to summarize our group of data using a combination of tabulated description (i.e., tables), graphical description (i.e., graphs and charts) and statistical commentary (i.e., a discussion of the results).

 Inferential Statistics

-Why not now read our guide on Types of Variable?
+We have provided some answers to common FAQs on the next page.
+Alternatively, why not now read our guide on Types of Variable?